SamCaruso/English-Pronunciation-Trainer/README.md

 - Saves progress in a JSON file for future review.
 - Mandatory review of previously covered phonemes to promote gradual learning.
 - Handles invalid inputs and missing audio (if none exists or simply the British version doesn't) gracefully.

----

-## Dependencies

-- requests -> fetch phoneme audio from the Free Dictionary API
-- playsound (or playsound==1.2.2 to ensure compatibility across platforms) -> play phoneme audio

----

-## Usage

-Running the app on main.py will start the program